linkeddatacenter/kees/README.md

 ## SPARQL service requirements

-A KEES compliant sparql endpoint SHOULD support the  **kees:guard** feature: a KEES compliant sparql endpoint SHOULD return 503 Error of any SPARQL QUERY that happens on a RDF Store that is not in the  *teaching window* state.
+A KEES compliant sparql endpoint MUST support the  **kees:guard** feature: a KEES compliant sparql endpoint SHOULD return 503 Error of any SPARQL QUERY that happens on a RDF Store that is not in the  *teaching window* state.
 A KEES compliant sparql endpoint SHOULD disable this feature if the http header "X-KEES-guard: disable" is present.

 A KEES compliant sparql endpoint SHOULD support http caching specs [as described in Section 13 of RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html) for all SPARQL queries that happened in the same teaching windows.

+## KEES agent requirements

+A KEES Agent MUST be able to

+- recognise and compute a dct:accrualPolicy that is made of a list of a strings containing  a SPARQL QUERY ASK operation or a list of urls to a resource providing an application/sparql-quey content.
+- recognise and compute a dct:accrualMethod that is made of a list strings containing  a SPARQL QUERY CONSTRUCT operation or a list of urls to a resource providing an application/sparql-quey content.

+The list MUST determine the excecution order of method steps.

 ## Examples